menonls/menonls.github.io/_portfolio/uFluidicDevice.md

 Microfluidic devices are small-scale systems that manipulate fluids at the microliter or nanoliter scale, allowing precise control of fluid flow.

 Pinch Flow Fractionation (PFF) is a microfluidic sorting technique that separates particles based on their size.
 It works by introducing two streams into a channel of minimal area, where a pinching flow constrains the particles to a narrow region.
 As the flow expands at a downstream sorting region, larger particles experience greater lateral displacement than smaller ones, leading to size-based separation at different outlet channels.

 ---
+# Fabrication Process
+Fabrication Process

+CAD Model

+A 3D model of the mold is designed using CAD software.
+The design includes features such as the pinch segment, sorting region, and outlet channels with specific dimensions to ensure proper fractionation.
+Two outlets were joined together to reduce the number of outlets needed, reducing the requirements of the set up.

+Print and Cure Mold

+The mold is fabricated using high-resolution resin 3D printing.
+Post-print curing is performed to solidify the structure and improve surface properties.

+Parylene Coating

+The printed mold is coated with a thin layer of parylene to enhance durability and prevent adhesion of PDMS during casting.
+Parylene also provides a smoother surface, reducing imperfections in the final device.

+Cast PDMS

+Polydimethylsiloxane (PDMS) is poured over the mold and cured at an elevated temperature.
+Once cured, the PDMS is carefully peeled from the mold, forming the microfluidic channel network.

+Plasma Bond Glass Slide

+The PDMS device is plasma-treated and bonded to a glass slide to create enclosed microfluidic channels.
+This bonding ensures a leak-proof system suitable for fluidic experiments.

+---
 # Features